Ian Randle

-Ian Randle (born 7 July 1949) is a Jamaican publisher.
+Ian Randle OD (born 7 July 1949) is a Jamaican publisher.
 He is the founder of an eponymous independent publishing company whose main focus is on English-language readers.
-He has won awards including the Prince Claus Award in 2012 and the 2019 Bocas Henry Swanzy Award for distinguished service to Caribbean letter.
+He has won awards including the Prince Claus Award in 2012 and the 2019 Bocas Henry Swanzy Award for distinguished service to Caribbean letters.

 Life

 Randle was born in Green Island, Hanover Parish on Jamaica in 1949, the eldest of his parents' three boys and two girls.
-He studied for a Special Honours degree in history at the Mona campus of the University of the West Indies, Jamaica, and later for an MSc in international politics at the University of Southampton UK on a Commonwealth scholarship.
-After his academic study he worked many years for British publishers until he set up his own firm, Ian Randle Publishers (IRP), in 1990.
+He studied for a Special Honours degree in history at the Mona campus of the University of the West Indies, Jamaica, and later for an MSc degree in international politics at the University of Southampton, UK, on a Commonwealth scholarship.
+After his academic study, he worked many years for British publishers until he set up his own firm, Ian Randle Publishers (IRP), in 1990.
 This start made him the first English-language publisher of scholarly books in the Caribbean, publishing books on and about the region since 1991.
 Later, his firm became a model for particularly the African book scene.

 Ian Randle Publishers

-At first Randle focused on history and the social sciences, which allowed young academics to publish their findings locally.
+At first, Randle focused on history and the social sciences, which allowed young academics to publish their findings locally.
 As a result, the region became less dependent on writers from the United Kingdom, the colonizer of Jamaica until 1962.
 In later years Randle expanded the range of books to include biography, culture, cookery, and sports, while producing texts for undergraduate-level students and the upper levels of the Caribbean secondary school system.
 His list contains the most comprehensive offerings on the Regional Integration Movement and on the Caribbean Community (CARICOM).
 His published list contains over 350 printed titles and some electronic editions.

 The direction of the firm is now in the hands of Randle's daughter Christine, while he himself has continued in fields such as marketing, public relations and consultancy.

 In 2000 Randle helped establish the Caribbean Publishers Network (CAPNET) and became its first president, serving for two two-year terms, during which he established links with the international publishing community and with publishers in Africa through the sister organization APNET.
 During this period Randle contributed regularly to the University of Denver Publishing Institute delivering the annual lecture on international publishing and presenting papers in a variety of international publishing and education fora.